 - Prof. Stefano Vassanelli from University of Padova, Italy on the development of novel high-resolution brain-chip interfacing and smart neuroengineering systems for distributed artificial intelligence

-- Prof. Cristina Fasolato from the University of Padova, Italy on characterization of a stable biomarker for early detection of Alzheimer’s disease.
+- Prof. Cristina Fasolato from the University of Padova, Italy on the characterization of a stable biomarker for early detection of Alzheimer’s disease.

 - Prof. Roland Thewes from the Technical University of Berlin, Germany on the development of microelectronic devices.